A $p$-adic Approach to the Weil Representation of Discriminant Forms Arising from Even Lattices

-We note three important points.
-First, both in \cite{[Sche]} and in \cite{[Str]} the general root of unity appears as the product of ``$p$-adic factors''.
-Hence apparently one cannot avoid a (maybe implicit) $p$-adic decomposition.
-Second, \cite{[Sche]} and \cite{[Str]} work with general finite quadratic modules, while we assume here that an even lattice is given.
-This does not restrict the generality, since it is well-known that any finite quadratic module is the discriminant form of some even lattice (see \cite{[N]}, for example).
-Third, observe that our $p$-adic factors do \emph{not} coincide with those of \cite{[Sche]} and \cite{[Str]}.
-However, we indicate in the end why their \emph{total product} does give the same result as in \cite{[Sche]} and \cite{[Str]}.
+Since in both \cite{[Sche]} and in \cite{[Str]} the general root of unity appears as the product of ``$p$-adic factors'', apparently one cannot avoid a (maybe implicit) $p$-adic decomposition.
+We remark that \cite{[Sche]} and \cite{[Str]} consider just finite quadratic modules, while the structure which we consider includes also an even lattice which yields the finite quadratic module as its discriminant form .
+However, our results contain those of \cite{[Sche]} and \cite{[Str]} in complete generality, since it is well-known that any finite quadratic module is the discriminant form of some even lattice (see \cite{[N]}, for example).
+It it important to note that our $p$-adic factors (in the even lattice case) do \emph{not} coincide with those of \cite{[Sche]} and \cite{[Str]}.
+However, their \emph{total product} does give the same result as in \cite{[Sche]} and \cite{[Str]}.